lukasturcani/stk/documentation/source/index.rst

 Other Materials
 ...............

-``mtk`` is a work in progress and currently supports only the above classes of materials out of the box.
-However, ``mtk`` was designed to be easy extend to other classes of molecules.
+``stk`` is a work in progress and currently supports only the above classes of materials out of the box.
+However, ``stk`` was designed to be easy extend to other classes of molecules.
-For a guide on how this can be done see, :ref:`extending mtk`.
+For a guide on how this can be done see, :ref:`extending stk`.

 Other Features